ZHAOBenyun/byzhao.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
 This is Benyun Zhao (赵犇赟).
-I am a Ph.D. student in Mechanical and Automation Engineering at the Chinese University of Hong Kong.
-I am a member of [USR](http://www.mae.cuhk.edu.hk/~usr/) group, supervised by Prof. Ben M. Chen and frequently collaborating with Prof Mark Mueller in UCB.
+I am a Ph.D. student in Mechanical and Automation Engineering at the Chinese University of Hong Kong (CUHK), where I obtained my Master's degree.
+I am now a member of [*USR*](http://www.mae.cuhk.edu.hk/~usr/) group, supervised by [*Prof. Ben M. Chen*](https://www4.mae.cuhk.edu.hk/peoples/chen-benmei/) and frequently collaborating with Prof. Yunhui Liu in CUHK and [*Prof. Mark Mueller*](https://me.berkeley.edu/people/mark-w-mueller/) in UC, Berkeley.
+My work focuses on computer vision engineering application based on unmanned systems, such as 2D object detection, instance segmentation, 3D scene reconstruction and understanding.

-My work focuses on understanding the 3D physical world through vision and language, enabling robots to act in such environments in a generalizable and controllable manner, and using natural language as feedback to teach and improve embodied agents.
-My dream is to build and deploy household robots to homes around the world to help humans with daily tasks and needs.

-Before joining UMich, I obtained my Master’s in Machine Learning from Carnegie Mellon University where I worked with Prof. Louis-Philippe Morency and Prof. Matt Gormley on Multimodal Natural Language Understanding, Dataset Bias Analysis, and Machine Learning.
-I got my Bachelor’s in Computer Science from Georgia Tech.

-Before I delved fully into research, I worked as a Software Development Engineer at  Amazon Web Services, intern and full-time.
+Before I delved fully into research, I worked as a research assistant on robotics in [*Hong Kong Centre for Logistics Robotics*](https://www.hkclr.hk/) from 2021-2022 and had several internships in Sinopec and YTO Group Corporation as Mechanical Engineer during undergraduate.

-Outside of work, you will find me skiing/cooking/baking/photographing.
+Outside of work, you will find me photographing/concert.

-Click here for my full bio and here for my CV.